Insurance Needed to Open Medical Clinics in Hong Kong

 Medical clinics, professionals and the public can benefit from these covers.
 The insurance makes sure that in case of a disastrous situation, the financial loss is to a minimum.
 The costs saved should be used to help and treat the public, not on lawsuits.

-Insurance will protect medical clinic businesses in Hong Kong, as no one knows when one error can become a costly lawsuit.
+Insurance will protect medical clinic businesses in Hong Kong, as no one knows when one error becomes a costly lawsuit.